Auxilor/auxilor.github.io/docs/effects/configuring-an-effect.md

 **conditions**: As well as each effect holder (eg Talisman, Reforge, Enchant) having its own conditions, you can specify a list of effect-specific conditions that work in exactly the same way

-**mutators**: Mutate the data sent to the effect: you can change parameters such as the victim, the location, etc..
+**mutators**: Mutate the data sent to the effect: you can change parameters such as the victim, the location, etc.
 A mutator, like an effect or condition, consists of an ID and arguments.

 ## Optional Arguments